MobileMe: Storage

 MobileMe had two different plans.
 The Individual plan included 20 GB of email and file storage and 200 GB of monthly data transfer.
 The Family Pack plan included 40 GB of storage split among one 20 GB individual (primary) and four 5 GB sub-accounts, each sub-account having its own email address, online storage, and being able to use all the MobileMe features.
 Family members also had a Shared folder in their iDisk with which they could share access to data among themselves.
 Both the primary account and sub-accounts had read/write access to this folder and were limited to the free space available in the primary user's iDisk.

-Individual plan was priced at $99, Family Pack—at $149.
+Individual plan was priced at $99 annually, Family Pack—at $149.

 Members could buy additional storage in 20 GB or 40 GB allocations, however, sub-account storage could not be upgraded.
 In a family account, the amount of storage is designated per account.

 Notes (from the Mail app on a Mac computer, and the Notes app on the iPhone) were synced via the MobileMe service, however were unable to be viewed or edited online.
 To Do lists (controlled from the Mail app and the iCal app on a Mac computer) were viewable and editable through the MobileMe website (under the Calendar tab), but were not viewable or editable on an iPhone.
 With the announcement of iOS 4 the sync for Notes over IMAP (including MobileMe) was implemented.